 Slow Cooker Mashed Potatoes (Dairy Free).

-Make these buttery, creamy mashed potatoes in the slow cooker and save some time on Thanksgiving day!
+Make these buttery, creamy mashed potatoes in the slow cooker and save some time and stove space during the holidays.

 - 5 pounds Yukon Gold potatoes or Russet potatoes